-Pata de Vaca
+Pata de Vaca (Organic and Conventional)

 The name Pata de Vaca (Bauhinia forficata), commonly known as Brazilian orchid tree literally translates as “cow’s foot” due the striking resemblance of the leaves to this part of a cow’s anatomy.
 It is native to the rainforests of Brazil, Peru, Argentina, Paraguay and some parts of Asia where it has a long history of service to the indigenous tribes.